cossssmin/email-remove-unused-css/README.md

 );
 ```

-The second argument, settings object, is entirely optional.
+The second argument, the settings object, is entirely optional.

 ### settings.whitelist